 Selling digital products isn’t magic.
 It’s also not passive (at least not initially).
 But once it exists, it starts to work for you.

-You don’t need a massive audience.
+Remember, you don’t need a massive audience.
 You don’t need a perfect funnel.
 You just need to solve one real problem for one specific person.

 Build it once.
 Sell it forever.
+That’s the plan.

 Here are some of my tips: